wolfSSL/wolfssl/wolfcrypt/src/port/maxim/README.md

 ## Extra Information
-For more Verbose info you can use `#define DEBUG_WOLFSSL` in combination with `#define MAX3266X_VERBOSE` to see if errors are occuring during the hardware setup/
+For more Verbose info you can use `#define DEBUG_WOLFSSL` in combination with `#define MAX3266X_VERBOSE` to see if errors are occurring during the hardware setup/

 To reproduce benchmark numbers you can use `#define MAX3266X_RTC`.